Foliage escapes: Antiquing and leaf-peeping in Cornish

 And that’s just a taste; there are plenty of other folk art and funky antiques shops on the main drag.
 Once you’ve exhausted these, walk up (and I do mean up) High Street, behind the Trading Company to find a quilt store and a couple of more antiques and junktiques opportunities.

 Ready to ramble?
 Mosey over to Parsonfield to view the Parsonfield-Porter covered bridge, a 152-foot double span over the Ossipee River dating from 1859, then on to Apple Acres Farm in South Hiram.
-It’s just the place to pick Macs, Cortland, Macoun, Spencer, and Golden Delicious varieties and purchase some fresh-pressed cider and perhaps a slice of apple pie.
+It’s just the place to pick Macs, Cortland, Macoun, Spencer, and Golden Delicious varieties and purchase fresh-pressed cider and perhaps a slice of apple pie.

 Where to sleep: